Liechtenstein Food Guide

 Apfelsaft (Apfelsaft)

-Apple juice is a common and readily available beverage in Liechtenstein, reflecting the country's apple orchards and appreciation for local produce.
-It's often enjoyed as a refreshing drink, particularly during meals or as an afternoon pick-me-up.
-Locally produced apple juice can be found in supermarkets and restaurants, often unfiltered and with a naturally sweet flavor.
+Apple juice is everywhere in Liechtenstein, a natural fit given the country's apple orchards and taste for local produce.
+People drink it with meals or as an afternoon pick-me-up.
+The local version, sold in supermarkets and restaurants, is often unfiltered and naturally sweet.

 Kaffee (Kaffee)